Landmarks Preservation Commission

 Appointment of Commission Members

-The Landmarks Preservation Commission (LPC) consists of 15 volunteer members, each of whom, as required by the County Code, "shall possess demonstrated interest, knowledge or training in historic preservation, history, architecture, conservation or related disciplines."
+The LPC consists of 15 volunteer members, each of whom, as required by the County Code, "shall possess demonstrated interest, knowledge or training in historic preservation, history, architecture, conservation or related disciplines."
 Each member of the County Council appoints an LPC member from the respective council district, and the County Executive appoints the remaining eight members.
 LPC members serve a maximum of three consecutive four-year terms.
 They may continue to serve after their term expires until their successors are appointed.

-Meetings of the Landmarks Preservation Commission are generally held on the second Thursday of the month excluding August and December.
+Meetings of the LPC are generally held on the second Thursday of the month excluding August and December.
 A tentative agenda is available a week before the meeting.

 Rules of Procedure